gocd/docs.go.cd/content/installation/ssl_tls/end_to_end_transport_security.md

 # Configure end-to-end transport security

-**Note:** To ensure end-to-end transport encryption, please ensure that both your GoCD server and agent are running on at least version 16.7.0

 This section will help you configure and improve the security of the agent-to-server communication using correct SSL/TLS certificates and verification process.

 The GoCD agent allows for some configuration to be able to configure and secure the end-to-end transport security to varying security levels.